segobrivet/DECT_clustering/README.md

 ### Data
 DECT are 4D data: a 3D body volume over a range of X-ray energy levels.
-*Data are not sharable, so data folders in this repo are empty and need to be filled on local machines.*
+*Data are not sharable, so the data folder in this repo is empty and need to be filled on local machines.*

 ### Method